weaveworks/service/README.md

 Feel free to experiment in the dev environment.
 When deploying a new version of a given service, the recommended process is:
 - Make a change to the yaml in `k8s/dev/` updating the image, using `kubeimage`.
+- Announce that you are making a change to the dev environment in the #scope channel on Slack
 - Apply this change to the dev cluster using `./rolling-update`.
 - Optionally: `diff log pre..post -- component` to see what changed since the last deploy.
 - Commit this a changeset `Deploying updates foo to dev` to a branch.